 Step 6: Cultivating a Social Media Following

-A key part of any social media marketing plan is growing your social media following.
+A key part of any media planning is growing your social media following.
 The bigger your audience, the more prospective customers you’ll have.
 But simply increasing the number of followers isn’t enough—you also need to ensure those followers are engaged with your content.

 Try posting regularly, using relevant hashtags, and running contests or giveaways to encourage people to follow and interact with your brand on social media.

 Step 7: Taking Care Of Your Audience

 Your social media followers are more than just potential customers—they’re real people who deserve to be treated with respect.
 Be responsive when someone reaches out to you on social media, and take the time to answer whatever concerns they may have.